4 February 2021

 You should check contingency plans across your supply chain to find out what information you need to supply to UK agencies, logistics providers, suppliers and customers.

 You must still meet the conditions in your permits or licences that relate to water.
-Regulations using the same processes and standards will remain after Brexit.
+Regulations using the same processes and standards will remain after 1 January 2021.

 For more information read the water management guidance.